-In this article, we will share some valuable insights regarding the security and privacy of EHR development that we’ve acquired throughout the years of firsthand experience in the field, discuss the major EHR development security issues, and analyze the ways to address them.
+In this article, we will share some valuable insights regarding the security and privacy of EHR development that we’ve acquired throughout the years of firsthand experience in the field, discuss ehr return on investment, and the major EHR development security issues, and how to address them.

 EHR Privacy and Security Issues

 Despite the rapid technological advancement, EHR&EMR systems remain heavily vulnerable to security breaches.
+There are different types of emr software.
 Over the last decade, almost 3 million medical records have been disclosed, lost, or stolen in the US.
 It means that nearly one out of ten US citizens experienced exposure to their medical data at some point in time.

 Mismanagement of electronic medical records is a common issue resulting in data breaches.
 It is estimated that 77% of data breaches have been caused by healthcare organizations, which means there is a strong need for medical institutions to focus on reinforcing data security and protection measures.